 2021 Methodology Review

-The Queensland Local Government Grants Commission (the Commission) has commenced a review of the methodology for the allocation of the Commonwealth Financial Assistance Grant (FA Grant).
+The Commission has undertaken a review of the methodology for the allocation of the FA Grant to Queensland councils.

-The Commission strongly believes a more equitable distribution of the FA Grant can be achieved in accordance with the Commonwealth National Principles.
-Changing the allocation method will focus on achieving greater horizontal fiscal equalization for Queensland local governments.
+The Commission strongly believes a more equitable distribution of the FA Grant can be achieved in accordance with the Commonwealth National Principles, with a focus on achieving greater horizontal fiscal equalisation for Queensland local governments.

-The objectives underpinning any changes to the allocation methodology are:
+The objectives underpinning changes to the allocation methodology are:

 Councils understand the methodology and how their allocation is determined